Frowns, tears, meltdowns.

 As mentioned above, emotions are happening all day long, so using situations to become aware of them, label them, and teach skills for coping and managing them is what we mean by using teachable moments.
 Asking questions like, “Your sister looks so unhappy.
 I wonder why she’s upset?” or, “I wonder what he wants/needs to feel better?” are specific examples of how to engage in these moments to build skills.

 As children begin to understand their emotions and express their feelings, they are less likely to act out with aggression, tantrums, shut down, or defiance.
-Check out this monthly calendar with more suggestions and daily ideas to help your child build their emotional intelligence and coping skills so that they can be more calm, confident, and connected to themselves and others.
+Check out this 12-month calendar for only $11.99 with more suggestions and daily ideas to help your child build their emotional intelligence and coping skills so that they can be more calm, confident, and connected to themselves and others.
+It is packed with 365 ideas, tools and activities to be mindful and hold intention with your daily interactions with your child to help them listen, cope, care about others and engage socially so that they can develop critical social and emotional skills for friendship, school and life.
+Be sure to get your child involved, as they probably have some great ideas too.
+This can be a win-win because you will feel the benefits too.